sfigg/commercialization-public/docset/manufacture/desktop/prepare-a-snapshot-of-the-pc-generalize-and-capture-windows-images-blue-sxs.md

 # Lab 1g: Make changes from Windows (audit mode)

 You can use audit mode to customize Windows using the familiar Windows environment.
-In audit mode, you can add Windows classic applications, change system settings, add data, and run scripts.
+In audit mode, you can add Windows desktop applications, change system settings, add data, and run scripts.

 We'll also show you how to generalize the image, which prepares the Windows files to be captured and applied to other devices.